Anne the RMT

 After cosmetic or reconstructive surgery, proper care is crucial for optimal recovery, and one of the most effective treatments to support this process is Manual Lymphatic Drainage (MLD).
 This gentle, therapeutic massage technique helps stimulate the lymphatic system, promoting the removal of excess fluids, reducing swelling, and accelerating the healing process.
 By improving circulation and detoxification, MLD can not only help you recover faster but also enhance your overall results.

 Healing after cosmetic surgery involves more than just physical recovery—it also includes taking care of the skin and scars that remain.
-Scar management treatments are essential to minimize the appearance of scars, improve skin elasticity, and promote smoother, more even healing.
+Scar Management treatments are essential to minimize the appearance of scars, improve skin elasticity, and promote smoother, more even healing.
 Using scar tissue mobilization techniques help to reduce scar tissue buildup, prevent tendrils, and soften the skin for better long-term results and overall health.

 Breast Surgeries